thomluther/ha-anker-solix/README.md

 - The integration can support only Solix power devices which are defined in a power system via the Anker mobile app.
 While it may present also standalone devices that are not defined in a system, those standalone devices do not provide any usage or consumption data via the cloud Api and therefore will not present any power entities.
 - Further devices which can be added to a power system and managed by the Anker Power cloud may be added in future once examples of Api response data can be provided to the developer.

-**Note:**
+> [!NOTE]

-To export randomized example data of your Anker power system configuration, please refer to the [anker-solix Python library][anker-solix-api] and the tool [export_system.py](https://github.com/thomluther/anker-solix-api#export_systempy).
+> To export randomized example data of your Anker power system configuration, please refer to the [anker-solix Python library][anker-solix-api] and the tool [export_system.py](https://github.com/thomluther/anker-solix-api#export_systempy).
 A new [HA service/action to export anonymized Api response data](INFO.md#export-systems-action) was added to the integration to simplify data collection in a downloadable zip file.
 You can open a new [issue as feature request](https://github.com/thomluther/ha-anker-solix/issues) and upload the zip file with the exported json files, together with a short description of your setup.
 Make sure to add your device to a power system via the Anker mobile app before exporting the configuration.
 Standalone devices will barely provide data through the cloud Api.

 ## Supported sensors and devices